tallywiesenberg/vote-gpt/README.md

 One accomplishment we are proud of is having used prompt enginneering

 ## What we learned
-From this experience, we learned how much UX research is required
+From this experience, we learned how valuable human-centered design is for designing educational and public service technology tools.
 ## What's next for VoteGPT
 There are a few next steps we would implement for VoteGPT.
 One is training our app to provide responses in plain English.
+Some of the responses provided by our app -- such as the one regarding legal protections voters have at the polls -- were filled with governmental jargon and had a more formal feel to it.
+Governmental jargon is not well understood by laypeople, so